BladeRunnerJS/brjs-site/_includes/docs/concepts/asset_definition.md

-_Assets_ are the generic word we use to describe all of the different types of content that can comprise an application.
+We use the generic word _Assets_ to describe all of the different types of content that can comprise an application.
 This includes:

 * JavaScript Source
 * HTML Templates